-- 2. Students may be dismissed for failure to meet the requirements outlined in a professional and/or personal disposition development plan (PDDP) - 3.
+- 2. Students may be dismissed for failure to meet the requirements outlined in a Student Support Plan (SSP) - 3.
 Students may be dismissed for overt violations of the current ACA Ethical Codes and Standards of Practice, the JU Student Code of Conduct, or legal issues that may have implications for licensure as a Clinical Mental Health Counselor. - 4.
 Students may be dismissed for receiving a grade of C or lower in the following courses: Introduction to Counseling Skills and Practice, Legal Ethical and Professional Standards, or Social and Cultural Foundations in Counseling - 5.
 Students may be dismissed for "personal unsuitability for the profession."
-Examples of such behavior include: - Consistent inability to assess problem situations in a mental health or educational setting and determine how to negotiate/compromise or otherwise resolve the situation - Ongoing inability or unwillingness to recognize personal boundary/power issues which a); inhibit or prevent the student from learning appropriate professional behavior/counseling skills; and/or b) have the potential to harm aclient - Ongoing inability or unwillingness to participate in learning activities designed to promote and improve self-understanding, self-analysis skills and interpersonalskills - A student receives a score below a 3 on their counseling skills and/or counseling dispositions on CCS-R evaluations provided by their clinical supervisor and/or program faculty and a professional and/or personal disposition development plan (PDDP) is an unsuitable option. - A student exhibits two or more behaviors outlined under the PDDP sample behaviors that would ordinarily result in a personal disposition development plan, but the faculty deem the behavior too egregious to remediate.
+Examples of such behavior include: - Consistent inability to assess problem situations in a mental health or educational setting and determine how to negotiate/compromise or otherwise resolve the situation - Ongoing inability or unwillingness to recognize personal boundary/power issues which a); inhibit or prevent the student from learning appropriate professional behavior/counseling skills; and/or b) have the potential to harm aclient - Ongoing inability or unwillingness to participate in learning activities designed to promote and improve self-understanding, self-analysis skills and interpersonalskills - A student receives a score below a 3 on their counseling skills and/or counseling dispositions on CCS-R evaluations provided by their clinical supervisor and/or program faculty and a Student Support Plan (SSP) is an unsuitable option. - A student exhibits two or more behaviors outlined under the SSP sample behaviors that would ordinarily result in a SSP, but the faculty deem the behavior too egregious to remediate.